 One of the main reasons I wanted to get into working for myself was to have more time and create my own projects.
 We all have big dreams, but there’s a major difference between having something in your head and manifesting it.
 When I was working construction, I was working 60 hours a week, but now as an entrepreneur I work even harder and more hours!
-When I learned of WEPOWER’s Elevate/Elevar business accelerator program, the thought of adding another thing to my schedule seemed absolutely crazy.
+When I learned of the WEPOWER Accelerator program, the thought of adding another thing to my schedule seemed absolutely crazy.
 I’ve always believed, however, that more knowledge is power, and I liked the idea of being part of a network with others in a similar boat, so I joined.

 The program offers so many things that make a lot of sense and I’m excited by it.
 It’s giving us access to information and practices for creating salaries, hiring employees and human resources, inventory, support for marketing, and much more beyond business fundamentals.
 I always strive to get better, and there are a lot of areas of business where these new tools and information can really help me grow.

 And the fact that the program is focused on Black and Latinx people makes sense.
 I don’t try to focus on the bad, but try to focus on the best, you know?
 I see Black and Latinx people making great things happen every day, and what WEPOWER is showing us is that we can set examples and create big opportunities for the rest of the community.
 And there are people willing to support us on this journey.